jdi-docs/jdi-light/source/includes/_tutorial.md

     }
 );
 ```
-The most complex part is to create test data that we would like to utilize:<br/>
+The most complicated part is creating the test data that we would like to utilize:<br/>
 <br/><br/><br/><br/><br/><br/><br/><br/>

 ```java